AuditeVoez/vanilla-digital-garden/src/site/notes/Lumiere/Home.md

 # Why Vanilla Garden?

-This website was conceived with [Vanilla (Nekopara)'s theme](https://store.steampowered.com/app/333600/NEKOPARA_Vol_1/)in mind.
+This website was conceived with Vanilla(Nekopara)'s theme in mind.
 Then, since this project was deployed with the help of the [Digital Garden plugin](https://github.com/oleeskild/obsidian-digital-garden), I decided to add the "garden" part alongside it.

 # What's the purpose of this website?